The Bachelor Art Green's Riot Foods owes $6 million as administrators look for buyer

 When quizzed about Kamin's position within the company, McLennan said he had none but said he was able to put forward a proposal as were others.

 Kamins holds a 13.4 per cent stake in Riot Foods.
 Art Green holds a 3 per cent stake.

-Kamins parents own a 55 per cent majority stake in Riot Foods.
+Kamins' parents own a 55 per cent majority stake in Riot Foods.

 "The administration process is that we gave up all of the various offers and interest and it's for us to make a recommendation.
 It's ultimately for the creditors and affected shareholders to make their decision."